 - You want to spend your days on the beach

 - You want a more affordable location

 - You want to be near bigger towns, so you have the choice to venture further afield

-This is somewhat of a unique destination, as it is a tourist hotspot, featuring a number of large hotels and options on rentable accommodation, yet is a fairly quiet and remote location.
+This is somewhat of a unique destination, as it is a tourist hotspot, featuring a number of large hotels and on rentable accommodation options, yet is a fairly quiet and remote location.

 The town revolves around a large bay, featuring stunning views, a long golden beach and calm shallow waters.
 This makes it a fabulous destination for anyone looking to truly get away from it all for a little while.

 There are a few shops, bars, restaurants and places to take part in activities, however the choice is admittedly quite limited.